rondhi/Streamerbot-WebConfigurator/README.md

 }
 ```

-To see what this looks like in action, visit [Sample Configuration Page](https://webconfig.whazzittoya.com/?configUrl=sample.json)
+To see what this looks like in action and to edit your own configuration, visit [Sample Configuration Page](https://webconfig.whazzittoya.com/?connect=false&edit=true&configUrl=sample.json)

 ## Contact Info